daniil-vikulov/Hate-Speech-Detection/README.md

-# Twitter-Comments-analyzer
+# Hate-Speech-Detection

-HSE SPb, DA&AI, 2th year, spring 2024

 Contirbutors: Daniel Vikulov, Nikolay Skripko

 ### Description
-Machine learning project for classifying user's comments and predicting the rate of agression
+Machine learning project for classifying user's tweets by 3 categories: neutral, negative and positive

 ### How to install